muratk5n/thirdwave/en/2011/04/socialist-imperialism.md

 Toffler, *The Third Wave*

-American leadership of the Second Wave world, however, was increasingly challenged by the rise of the Soviet Union.
 The U.S.S.R. and other socialist nations portrayed themselves as anti-imperialist friends of the colonial peoples of the world.
 In 1916, a year before he took power, Lenin had written a slashing attack on the capitalist nations for their colonial policies.
 His Imperialism became one of the most influential books of the century and still shapes the thinking of hundreds of millions around the world.

 But Lenin saw imperialism as a purely capitalist phenomenon.
 Capitalist nations, he insisted, oppressed and colonized other nations